• Skip to primary navigation

 Top down shot of a beet smoothie

-This easy beet smoothie is packed full of vitamins and minerals for a healthy and tasty drink.
+This easy beetroot smoothie is packed full of vitamins and minerals for a healthy and tasty drink.
 Just 5 minutes to make and a handful of ingredients to help get the goodness in.

 A beet smoothie in a tall glass on a white work surface